Yes, you can arrange a funeral which reflects the life of the person whose loss is mourned.

 People who subscribe to a particular religious faith will, in most cases, have a funeral which is conducted by a minister of that faith in accordance with custom.

-Other people may seek to have a totally humanist ceremony or they may wish to have a personalised ceremony which is the service I offer.
+Other people may seek to have a personalised ceremony which is the service I offer.
 That ceremony may include readings from a wide variety of sources including prayers and readings from a wide spectrum of religious, philosophical or secular texts all depending upon the wishes of the family in question and the beliefs and practices of the deceased person.

 The funeral ceremony can be held almost anywhere you wish, not only in a crematorium (which is most usual) but also at home or in a funeral home or other premises all in accordance with the wishes of the person charged with making the arrangements.
 In fact, if you select a place of your own for the main funeral service you will not be bound by the time constraints which, of necessity, you will find at a crematorium.
 That main service can then be followed by a short, simple meaningful committal at a crematorium or in a cemetery.